 Know as the smallest country in Central America but the one that packs the most punch – believe me.

-It has much more to offer that it’s Pupusa’s that all well know throughout all Central America.
+It has much more to offer that it’s Pupusa’s that all well know throughout all of Central America.
 Visit, to see for yourself, it’s easily accessible from Nicaragua.